ladnir/cryptoTools/readme.md

 =====

-CryptoTools is a portable c++11 library containing a collection of tools for building cryptographic protocols.
+CryptoTools is a portable c++14 library containing a collection of tools for building cryptographic protocols.
 This include asynchronous networking (Boost Asio), several fast primitives such as AES (AES-NI), Blake2, SHA1 (assembly), and eliptic curve crypto (miracl, Relic-Toolkit).
 There are also several other utilities tailered for implementing protocols.

+Thirdparty networking is also supported.
+See `frontend_cryptoTools/tutorial/Network.cpp` for an example.

 ## Install

-The library is *cross platform* and has been tested on both Windows and Linux.
-The library has worked on Mac but is not regularly tested.
+The library is *cross platform* and has been tested on both Windows, Linux and Mac.
 There are two library dependencies including [Boost 1.69](http://www.boost.org/) (networking), and two **optional dependencies** on, [Miracl](https://www.miracl.com/index), [Relic](https://github.com/relic-toolkit/relic/) for elliptic curves.
 The version of Miracl used by this library requires specific configuration and therefore we advise using the cloned repository that we provide.

 ### Windows